-Master of Security Studies (M.S.S.) in
+Master of Science (M.S.) in

-The Master of Security Studies is a distinctive degree addressing the growing need for graduate-level study of national security issues to develop skills for military, intelligence, government and non-governmental employees.
-The M.S.S. is also open to all those with bachelor’s degrees in security issues or a related field who want to improve their cultural, regional, negotiation and security abilities in our complex world.
+The Master of Science in global security studies is a distinctive degree addressing the growing need for graduate-level study of international security issues to develop skills for military, intelligence, nonprofit, think tank, government and non-governmental employees.
+The M.S. is also open to all those with bachelor’s degrees in security issues or a related field who want to improve their cultural, regional, negotiation and security abilities in our complex world.
 To increase flexibility, the program has both a thesis and non-thesis option.

 - Hold a bachelor’s degree with a GPA of 2.75 or better, including all grades on repeated courses, or hold a bachelor’s degree with a GPA of 3.0 or better in the last 60 hours of undergraduate work.
-Required GPA may be waived on a case-by-case basis by the department head.
+Required overall GPA may be waived on a case-by-case basis by the department head.

 - An essay of no more than 750 words discussing an important issue of national security

 The GRE test is not required for admittance to the program.

 Degree Requirements Required Courses Hours SEC 6302 Introduction to Security Studies 3 SEC 6309 Grand Strategy and National Security 3 SEC 6312 Globalization and International Security 3 Specialization Area Course Hours Prescribed Electives 9

 Students must choose nine semester credit hours from the national security or nine semester credit hours from the regional security specialization area